aosabook/500lines/dagoba/dagoba.markdown

 #### Take

 We don't always want all the results at once.
-Sometimes we only need a handful of results; say we want a dozen of Thor's contemporaries:
+Sometimes we only need a handful of results; say we want a dozen of Thor's contemporaries, so we walk all the way back to the primeval cow Auðumbla:

 ```javascript
 g.v('Thor').out().out().out().out().in().in().in().in().unique().take(12).run()